ibm-cloud-architecture/refarch-kc/docs/deployments/local.md

      * Get [docker and install](https://docs.docker.com/install/) it (if not done yet).
      * Get [maven](https://maven.apache.org/install.html) and add it to your PATH.
      * Get [node and npm](https://nodejs.org/en/)

-     * For python you can use the one from your computer, but we encourage you to use our python docker image.
-See the [build section](#build-the-solution) below.
+* Most of our integration tests are done in python.
+To avoid impacting your own python environment, we defined a docker file for this.
+Go to the `docker` folder and run the following command: `docker build -f docker-python-tools -t ibmcase/python .`.
+See also the [build section](#build-the-solution) below.

+* In the refarch-kc rename `./script/setenv.sh.tmpl` to `./script/setenv.sh`, and modify the variables according to your settings.
+This file is used by a lot of scripts to set the environment to use for deployment: LOCAL, IBMCLOUD, ICP.

-## Start Kafka and Zookeeper
+## Start Kafka, Zookeeper and Postgresql

 * In one Terminal window, under the `refarch-kc` folder, use our compose file to start the backend components:

-  `$ cd docker &&  docker-compose -f backbone-compose.yml up`.
+  `$ cd docker &&  docker-compose -f backbone-compose.yml up 2>&1 1>backend.logs &`.

 It will take some time as it download zookeeper and kafka docker images from dockerhub.
 When started you should see the following trace:
 ```
 Creating docker_zookeeper1_1 ... done
 Creating docker_kafka1_1     ... done
+Creating docker_postgresql_1 ... done
 Attaching to docker_zookeeper1_1, docker_kafka1_1
 ....
 ```